MicrosoftDocs/visualstudio-docs/docs/python/learning-django-in-visual-studio-step-02-create-an-app.md

   - data-science
 ---

-# Tutorial step 2: Create a Django app with views and templates
+# Tutorial step 2: Create a Django app with views and page templates

 **Previous step: [Create a Visual Studio project and solution](learning-django-in-visual-studio-step-01-project-and-solution.md)**